aras-p/UnityGaussianSplatting/readme.md

 _That's it!_

 Wishlist that I may or might not do at some point:
-- [ ] Add some tools to crop / combine splat objects
 - [ ] Investigate hashed alpha testing instead of blending (removes need for sorting splats)
 - [ ] Make low quality levels work on mobile (look into ASTC texture compression?)
 - [ ] Make a C/WebAssembly library to do PLY quantization/compression just like in Unity
 - [ ] Make a WebGL/WebGPU example that uses the smaller data files
 - [ ] Make rendering faster (actual tiled compute shader rasterizer)
-- [x] Make it work in URP and HDRP as well
-- [x] Make multiple Gaussian Splat objects in the scene work better
-- [x] Make it respect the game object transform
-- [x] Look at ways to make the data sets smaller (in memory) ([blog post 1](https://aras-p.info/blog/2023/09/13/Making-Gaussian-Splats-smaller/), [blog post 2](https://aras-p.info/blog/2023/09/27/Making-Gaussian-Splats-more-smaller/))
-- [x] Integrate better with "the rest" of rendering that might be in the scene (BiRP)
-- [x] Make sorting faster (bitonic -> FidelityFX radix sort)

 ## Write-ups